HariSekhon/Knowledge-Base/README.md

 ## Index

-Most of these pages are far from fully ported and populated yet from my private knowledge base pages, some are stubs pending migration.
+Some of these pages are still in progress pending porting and populated yet from my private knowledge base pages, some are stubs pending migration.

 Hit the watch button on the top right for updates.